barberboy/intro-to-javascript/README.md

 The global [`Math`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math)
 object has utilities for dealing with numbers.

-- Math.ceil(x): Returns the smallest integer greater than or equal to a number.
+- `Math.ceil(x)` : Returns the smallest integer greater than or equal to a number.
---

 ```
 Math.ceil(3.14)   // =>  4